JoeWicorek/Husky-Habits/README.md

 •	Technologies: Shoutout to open-source libraries and tools that power Husky Habits.
 ________________________________________
 💡 Future Enhancements
-Want to enhance this README or contribute new features?
+Do you want to enhance the project or contribute new features?
 Here are some ideas:
 1. Add User Authentication: Allow users to save progress across devices.
 2. Customizable Visualizations: Offer more chart options.
 3. Habit Sharing: Let users share their goals and achievements.